 USAJobs let's you upload or build up to five resumes.

 If you're creating a federal resume for the first time, using the USAJobs Resume Builder will help you include and organize all of the details needed for a federal resume correctly.
-However, the Resume Builder creates an ugly document that won't help you stand out from other candidates also using the Resume Builder.
+However, HR Specialists claim that they prefer uploaded federal resumes to the Resume Builder resumes.

 Remember, HR Specialists will be reading your resume directly.
-Even a USAJobs-formatted resume can be a strong marketing document.
+A USAJobs-formatted resume should be a strong marketing document.

-Having a federal resume written for a job announcement can also save you a lot of time.
-You can upload your federal resume to populate the required fields or you can complete each field individually.
+Having a federal resume designed by a Certified Professional Resume Writer and written for your specific job announcement can also save you a lot of time.
+While your federal resume's being written, you can focus on the other elements needed for your application package.

 If you are applying for executive federal jobs, the SES Application Package will save you 10% on the top required documents for your application: